amanscisingh/excaliDrawServer/README.md

 npm run dev
 ```

-and your server will start
+and your server will start at localhost at PORT = 3100
 </p>